-A bunionette also known as a Tailor's bunion, is a bony prominence at the lateral 5th metatarsal head and is, therefore, the lateral counterpart of the more common bunion of the first metatarsophalangeal joint, and when they occur together (often with spreading of the other metatarsals), patients may be said to have a splayfoot.
+A bunionette, also known as a tailor's bunion or metatarsus quintus valgus, is a bony prominence at the lateral 5th metatarsal head.
+It is the lateral counterpart of the more common bunion of the first metatarsophalangeal joint, and when they occur together (often with spreading of the other metatarsals), patients may be said to have a splayfoot.

-Thew are thought to be caused by narrow/restrictive footwear.
-Some individuals may be predisposed due to an abnormal transverse metatarsal ligament or an abnormally large 5th metatarsal head.
+They are thought to be caused by narrow/restrictive footwear.
+Some individuals may be predisposed to developing a bunionette due to an abnormal transverse metatarsal ligament, or an enlarged 5th metatarsal head.

 Treatment and prognosis